 It’s crazy the difference it makes to live in a clutter-free surrounding and how much more efficient you become in life when you are more minimal.

-Granted, you don’t need to go to the extent of Steve Jobs and Mark Zuckerberg that use the same white/black T-shirt every day, but there are definitely ways to be more efficient when getting ready in the mornings (without abdicating being stylish, for that matter).
+Granted, you don’t need to go to the extent of Steve Jobs and Mark Zuckerberg that use the same white/black T-shirt every day.

 From how I decorate my house to how I dress up (spoiler: I did an entire closet revamp), I am obsessing every day more with being more minimal.